TY-Cheng/LoG-IV/docs/benchmark_protocol.md

 ## Promotion Rule

-A result can be discussed as paper-candidate evidence only when:
+A result can be discussed as manuscript-level evidence only when:

 - the U.S. and Japan data gates pass;
 - fixed non-random splits are recorded;
-- headline metrics are masked-node metrics;
+- main metrics are masked-node metrics;
 - train-only baselines are present and stronger leakage-prone baselines are separated;
 - at least three seeds are run;
-- training length is long enough for model comparison, not only a smoke check;
+- training length is long enough for model comparison, not only a pipeline check;
-- the graph model beats the credible within-surface kNN/interpolation floor;
+- the graph model beats the relevant within-surface kNN/interpolation baseline;
 - raw SVI per-expiry failure accounting is present;
 - decoded-price and no-arbitrage diagnostics do not undermine the scalar metric.